-Discovering how bad things were, the Communist Party struggled to put things right.
 China's defense minister, Marshal Peng Dehuai, reported to Mao what the actual conditions in the countryside were, and Mao responded defensively.
 Peng was a comrade from the days of the Long March and a general in the civil war.
 As defense minister he had been opposed to Mao's wish to do away with educated experts and his approach to developing the economy.
-Peng had realized that a modern army needed technical people and heavy industry to develop advanced weaponry.
-Mao's response to his old comrade was to dismiss him from his position as defense minister, and in Peng's place Mao chose a devoted follower, another old comrade, Lin Biao.
-As defense minister leader of the People's Liberation Army, Lin Biao began promoting Mao.
+Peng realized that a modern army needed technical people and heavy industry to develop advanced weaponry.
+At an extended meeting of the Politburo through July, 1959, Mao won in a confrontation with Peng.
+Peng was dismissed from his position as defense minister, labeled as leader of an "anti-Party clique" and purged from holding office for the rest of his life.
+In Peng's place as defense minister, Mao chose a devoted follower, another old comrade, Lin Biao.
+As the new leader of the People's Liberation Army, Lin Biao began promoting Mao.
 He put together a little red book of quotations from Chairman Mao, for distribution within the army.

 The Party abolished the commune school system, seeing these schools as failures and that people were teaching subjects in which they had no training.
 Many peasants had already dismissed them as failures, wishing to have their children educated instead in the old-fashioned schools.

-But attempts were made to re-establish mess halls and to abolish private plots.
-And here too Mao's masses abandoned him: the peasants resisted.
-Government authorities did not want to press the issue., so mess halls remained abandoned.
-The Party gave in to peasant sentiment and restored as much as twelve percent of tillable land to private ownership and production – which coincided with the Party wishing to encourage individual responsibility and initiative rather than group conformity.
+Some in the Party continued with the desire to build communism.
+Attempts were made to re-establish mess halls and to abolish private plots.
+But the peasants resisted.
+Mess halls remained abandoned.
+The Party gave in to peasant sentiment and restored as much as twelve percent of tillable land to private ownership and production – which coincided with reformers in the Party wishing to encourage individual responsibility and initiative rather than group conformity.

 Party pragmatists encouraged the re-establishment of open markets in the countryside.
-Peasants were encouraged to trade locally.
-And for the sake of industrialization in the cities farming families were encouraged to buy goods made in urban factories rather than to engage in communal industries.
+Peasants were encouraged to trade locally, and farming families were encouraged to buy goods made in urban factories rather than to engage in communal industries.

-With a good harvest in 1962 and a return to incentives over official altruism came a rise in industrial production and productivity, and in 1964, the Party leader second to Mao, Zhou Enlai, wishing to encourage and reassure everybody, announced that the recovery from economic disaster was complete.
+With a good harvest in 1962 and a return to incentives over official altruism came a rise in industrial production and productivity.
+In 1963, at the age of seventy, an unhappy Mao diminished his participation in Party matters, leaving the Party to more pragmatic men.
+In 1964, the man second to Mao, Zhou Enlai, wishing to encourage and reassure everybody, announced that the recovery from economic disaster was complete.

-Then, in 1965, Mao, at the age of 72, came out of seclusion.
-He complained about the retreat, about the rise of a new class of bureaucrats, a new exploiting class.
+In 1965, Mao came out of seclusion and complained about the rise of a new class of bureaucrats, a new exploiting class.
 China, he believed, was going the way of the Soviet Union and becoming a bureaucratic state.
-The Party, according to Mao, had been taken over by "capitalist roaders" – by people with a bourgeois mentality.
-Mao, like Trotsky, was advocating "permanent revolution" – although he did not label it as such.
+The Party, according to Mao, had been taken over by "capitalist roaders," by people with a bourgeois mentality.
 Reinvigorating his leadership, Mao was about to create what was to be known as the Cultural Revolution.